siffi26/TheatreFolks/README.md

 # TheatreFolks
 TheatreFolks is your personal voice coach that will help you with your warm ups and vocal exercises to improve your voice.
-Designed to customize your lessons according to an initial diagnostics test that will demonstrate the challenges you may have with your voice type.

 An android app which uses artificial intelligence to help educate and train artists, debators and public speakers by audio processing and accuracy testing, also helps in assigning best suited roles on the basis of the appearance and behaviour of a person.The app also works for those who simply need an audio recording device, such as journalists, students, etc.